 Google Analytics uses a cookie on the information technology system of the data subject.
 An explanation of cookies can be found above.
 After placing the cookie, Google can analyze the usage of our website.
 With every visit to one of the individual pages of this website operated by the controller of processing and in which Google Analytics components were integrated, the internet browser on the information technology system of the data subjects is prompted automatically by the respective Google Analytics component to submit data for the purpose of online analysis to Google.
 As part of this technical procedure, Google gains knowledge about personal data, such as the IP address of the data subject, which are used by Google, among others, to track the origin of the visitors and clicks and then be able to make premium settlements.

 Using the cookie, personal data, such as the time of access, the place where the access originated as well as the frequency of visits of our website by the data subject, are stored.
-For each visit of our website, these personal data, including IP address of the internet connection used by the data subject, are submitted to Google in the USA.
+Among other things, the following information may be collected: IP address, date and time of page visit, click path, information about your browser and device, pages visited, referrer URL (website from which you accessed our website), location data, purchase activities.
+In addition, demographic characteristics such as age group, gender identity & category of interest are collected and transmitted to Google in the US.
 The personal data are stored in the USA by Google.
 Google may disclose these personal data collected using the technical procedure to third parties.

 The data subject may prevent the placement of cookies by our website, as explained above, at any time by making the respective setting in the internet browser used and thus permanently object to the placement of cookies.
 If this is set in the internet browser used, this would prevent Google from placing a cookie on the information technology system of the data subject.
 Additionally, any cookie already placed by Google Analytics can be deleted using the internet browser or other software programs.